StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 ```

 Stanmodel has an optional argument `printsummary=false` to have cmdstan create the summary .csv file but not display the stansummary.

+## Output format options

+CmdStan.jl supports 3 output formats:

+1. A 3 dimensional array ("a3d") where the first index refers to samples, the 2nd index to parameters and the 3rd index to chains.

+2. A MCMCChains.Chains object, see the examples in subdirectory examples_mcmcchains.

+3. A DataFrames object.

+The default output_format is :array.
+To specify options 2 and 3 use `output_format=:mcmcchains` and
+`output_format=:dataframes` when creating the Stanmodel.
+See also [`Stanmodel`](@ref).

+It is very important that in order to use option 2 the package MCMCChains.jl needs to be installed and loaded in your script, e.g. see the `bernoulli.jl` example in `examples_mcmcchains`.

 ## Running a CmdStan script, some details